kildyashovD/bicycle-landing-page/README.md

 # bicycle-landing-page
-Its a homepage of a shop.
+Its a homepage of a bike shop.
+This page is adaptive for mobilephones.
+For some animation framework named "uikit" was used.